fwextensions/fwjs-errata/README.md

 ## `fw.getFWLaunchLanguage()`

-Returns a string with the code for the language and locale in which Fireworks is displaying its UI, like `en_US`.
+Returns a string with the code for the language and locale in which Fireworks is displaying its UI, like `"en_US"`.

 ## `fw.commonLibraryDir`